 How long is a typical meet?
-Regular meets, home or away, start at 6:30PM.
-Pending summer weather in Richmond (aka Thunderstorms) a meet might end at 11pm or later.
-Ideally, if the meet is delayed due to storm, we will suspend swimming and wait out the storm.
+Most regular meets, home or away, start at 6:30PM.
+Pending summer weather in Richmond (aka Thunderstorms) a meet might end at 11 pm or later.
+Ideally, if the meet is delayed due to a storm, we will suspend swimming and wait out the storm.
 If that is not possible, the meet will continue the next evening.

 Don’t panic.
 The length of a meet also depends on the age of your child.
 If you have a mini-mite or mighty mite, your child will swim in the earlier heats.
 You are free to leave after your child is finished swimming.
 The coaches may also decide not to have your child swim all events in a meet, which can mean a change in the time you can leave.
 If for some reason your child becomes ill or tired and does not want to swim in their last event(s) please let the coaches know your child will not be swimming.

 My child is a Mini Mite.
 With no prior swim team experience, I’m a little nervous about how all this works.
-Grab any SRA swim team mom and they’ll say they remember what it was like to be where you are.
-Our SRA coaches, Director of Swim Team, Kristen Mullins, and volunteers are here to help get you acclimated.
-Before the regular meets start, we do a practice meet at our own pool so that our mites go through all the steps of getting their cards, lining up, “sitting in chairs”, getting used to the starter sound and going off the blocks.
+Grab any SRA swim team parent, and they’ll say they remember what it was like to be where you are.
+Our SRA coaches, Director of Swim Team, Jamie Maccaroni, and volunteers are here to help get you acclimated.
+Before the regular meets start, we do a practice meet (aka Mini Meet) at our own pool so that our mites go through all the steps of getting their cards, lining up, “sitting in chairs”, getting used to the starter sound and going off the blocks.
 You’ll most likely meet a lot of moms and dads that were once right where you are.
 They will be happy to answer your questions and help you get up to speed fast.

 Is participation in swim team a good way for my child to learn to swim?
 Certainly, being a part of swim team can help your child develop a life-long love of swimming.
 But swim team is not a substitute for tried and true swimming lessons.
 In fact, if your child is nervous or uncomfortable in the water, swim team might seem chaotic to them.
 Remember, the coaches are working with the kids to get them ready to compete.
 Spending extended time with any one child during a regular practice may not be possible.
 You can find links on the website for information about swimming lessons through our pool management company SCMG.
 The folks that give lessons will work hard to accommodate schedules.

 There seem to be a lot of practices.
 Is there a difference between them?
-There are 2 practice times per group, with the exception of Mighty Mites and Mini Mights, in an effort to accommodate different schedules.
+There are two practice times per group, with the exception of Mighty Mites and Mini Mites, in an effort to accommodate different schedules.
 You can pick the most convenient one for your family.
-Swimmers age 9 and up have the option of practicing twice a day and some do but many do not.
+There is no requirement for practice attendance.
+Most of our swimmers have a conflict at some point during the summer and that is fine.
+Swimmers ages 9 and up have the option of practicing twice a day and some do but many do not.
 You can do morning, afternoon, or both.
 It’s completely flexible.
-There is no requirement for practice attendance.
-Most of our swimmers have a conflict at some point during the summer and that is fine.
+For those swimmers attending the afternoon practice as their second practice, the schedule is as follows: Wednesdays – stroke technique, Thursdays – starts and turns, Fridays – challenge set plus a fun surprise!

 Want more details on how SRA Swim Team works?
 Check out this primer, put together by Susie Hudgins, a swim team mom veteran.
 Thank you, Susie.